-- Actuarial Mathematics: MATH 345 and MATH 346, as well as coursework in Computer Science and mathematical economics. - Applied Statistics: MATH 345, MATH 346, and MATH 365, and Computer Science courses in data structures, operating systems and computability. - Computational and Applied Analysis: MATH 280, MATH 341, MATH 440, and PHYS 280, as well as strong work in the physical sciences. - Operations Research: MATH 345, MATH 346, MATH 360, MATH 365, and MATH 440, as well as some work in Computer Science, including the study of data structures. - Pure Mathematics (recommended for those who plan to do graduate study): MATH 315, MATH 330, MATH 341, MATH 350, MATH 400, MATH 425 and MATH 440. - Scientific Computing: MATH 280 and PHYS 280; Computer Science courses in programming languages, data structures, parallel and vector processing, computer graphics, computer simulation and software design. - Teaching (secondary): Students interested in pursuing teacher education in Mathematics should consult with the liaison to teacher education early in their academic careers to ascertain the current requirements for certification.
+- Actuarial Mathematics: MATH 345 and MATH 346, as well as coursework in Computer Science and mathematical economics. - Applied Statistics: MATH 345, MATH 346, and MATH 365, and Computer Science courses in data structures, operating systems and computability.

+- Computational and Applied Analysis: MATH 270, MATH 280, MATH 341, MATH 440, and PHYS 280, as well as strong work in the physical sciences. - Operations Research: MATH 345, MATH 346, MATH 360, MATH 365, and MATH 440, as well as some work in Computer Science, including the study of data structures. - Pure Mathematics (recommended for those who plan to do graduate study): MATH 315, MATH 330, MATH 341, MATH 350, MATH 400, MATH 425 and MATH 440. - Scientific Computing: MATH 270, MATH 280 and PHYS 280; Computer Science courses in programming languages, data structures, parallel and vector processing, computer graphics, computer simulation and software design. - Teaching (secondary): Students interested in pursuing teacher education in Mathematics should consult with the liaison to teacher education early in their academic careers to ascertain the current requirements for certification.
 Be aware that specific content requirements vary from year to year and by graduate school.
-Courses often required are MATH 205, MATH 210, MATH 220, MATH 280, MATH 320, MATH 325, MATH 330, MATH 345, and MATH 350.
+Courses often required are MATH 151, MATH 152, MATH 205, MATH 211, MATH 220, MATH 270, MATH 280, MATH 320, MATH 325, MATH 330, MATH 345, and MATH 350.
 Courses in computer science also are often required.

-Students in cooperative programs who want to major in Mathematics must complete a minimum of 39 credit hours of coursework numbered above Mathematics 160 and meet all the requirements for a major, as described above, except for MATH 620.
-At least 28 of the 39 semester hours required must be taken at Allegheny.
-Students in cooperative engineering programs are required to take MATH 280.
-Students in cooperative programs who want to minor in Mathematics must meet the requirements for a minor listed below.
+Students in cooperative programs who want to major in Mathematics must complete a minimum of 43 semester credit hours of Mathematics courses numbered above MATH 151 (except 157, 158, 159, 160, 170, 210) and meet all the requirements for a major, as described above, except for MATH 620.
+At least 32 of these 43 semester credit hours must be taken at Allegheny.
+Students in cooperative engineering programs are required to take MATH 270 and MATH 280.

 Each Mathematics major, whether concentrating in applied mathematics or not, should be familiar with applications of mathematics to at least one other field.
-For this reason, the Department of Mathematics strongly recommends that majors pursue a sequence of three or more courses in at least one of the following departments: Biology, Chemistry, Computer Science, Economics, Geology, or Physics.
+For this reason, the Department of Mathematics strongly recommends that majors pursue a sequence of two or more courses in at least one of the following departments: Biology, Chemistry, Computer Science, Economics, Geology, or Physics.